grafana/loki/docs/sources/send-data/logstash/_index.md

 ---
-title: Logstash
+title: Logstash plugin
-description: Logstash
+menuTitle:
+description: Instructions to install, configure, and use the Logstash plugin to send logs to Loki.
+aliases:
+- ../clients/logstash/
-weight: 70
+weight:  800
 ---
-# Logstash
+# Logstash plugin

 Grafana Loki has a [Logstash](https://www.elastic.co/logstash) output plugin called `logstash-output-loki` that enables shipping logs to a Loki